Reviewed by: HU Medical Review Board | Last reviewed: April 2023

 Many clinical trials evaluated the safety and efficacy of Mavenclad.
 The most common side effects experienced by those taking Mavenclad include:2

-Upper respiratory tract infection
+- Upper respiratory tract infection

-Things to note about Mavenclad
+Other things to know about Mavenclad

 Be sure to talk with your doctor if you:2

-Have chronic infections such as hepatitis or TB
+- Have chronic infections such as hepatitis or TB

-Have a history of hypersensitivity to cladribine
+- Have a history of hypersensitivity to cladribine